Help us acquire Samuel Palmer Going to evening church 1874

-Being a member and making a donation is a wonderful way to support the Gallery’s collections, exhibitions and programs.
+Being a member and making a donation is a wonderful way to support the Art Gallery of New South Wales collections, exhibitions and programs.

-One of the most important contributions our members make is by helping to purchase artworks for the Gallery’s collection.
-In our 68-plus years we’ve provided funds for more than 240 works of art.
+One of the most important contributions our members make is by helping to acquire artworks for the Art Gallery’s collection.
+Over the past 70 years the donations of members have supported the acquisition of 266 works of art.

-Every dollar counts, all donations of $2 or more are fully tax-deductible.
-Donations of $200 or more entitle you to be part of the Collection Circle Acquisition Program.
+Every dollar counts, and all donations of $2 or more are fully tax-deductible.
+If you donate $200 or more, you also become part of our Collection Circle program.

-You can play an important role in the Gallery’s growth, by contributing to the Collection Circle, with a tax-deductible donation of $200 or more in addition to your annual membership fee.
+You can play an important role in the Art Gallery’s growth by making a tax-deductible donation of $200 or more, in addition to your annual membership fee.

 Your generous support will be acknowledged through our Collection Circle program including invitations to a range of special events, such as artwork unveilings and curated tours.